 My research spans the areas of banking, corporate finance and macroeconomics.
 In my job market paper, I study how near-zero interest rates affect bank competition and financial regulation.
 A common theme in my other papers is the growing importance of intangible and human capital, and its implications for corporate finance, investment, and the wider macro-economy.

-How do near-zero interest rates affect bank competition, risk taking and regulation?
+How do near-zero interest rates affect bank capital regulation and risk taking?
 I study these questions in a tractable dynamic equilibrium model, in which forward-looking banks compete imperfectly for deposit funding, and deposit insurance may induce excessive risk taking.
-The zero lower bound on deposit rates (ZLB) makes capital regulation less effective in curbing risk shifting incentives, exactly during times of low interest rates when risk taking incentives are already heightened.
-The problem is that at the ZLB banks cannot pass on the cost of capital to depositors, such that tight capital requirements erode franchise value, countervailing the usual "skin in the game" effect.
-As a result, optimal capital requirements vary with the level of interest rates, highlighting a novel interaction between monetary and macro-prudential policies.
-Complementing existing regulation with policy tools that subsidize the funding cost of banks may improve welfare at the ZLB.
+If the zero lower bound on deposit rates (ZLB) binds occasionally, optimal capital requirements vary with the level of interest rates, where low rates motivate weaker requirements despite overall higher risk taking.
+The reason is that the ZLB makes capital regulation less effective in curbing risk shifting incentives, as tight capital requirements erode franchise value when banks cannot pass on the cost of capital to depositors.
+The model thus highlights a novel interaction between monetary and macro-prudential policies, and shows that it may be desirable to complement existing regulation with policy tools that subsidize the funding cost of banks at the ZLB.

 Skill-biased technological progress enhancing the productivity of intangible capital can account for major financial trends since 1980.
 Creating intangibles requires commitment of human capital rather than physical investment, so firms need less external finance.
 As innovative technology becomes more productive, innovators gain a rising income share.
 The general equilibrium effect is a falling credit demand that can explain declining investment and corporate leverage in a period of falling interest rates.
 Lower rates boost asset valuation, and lead to rising mortgage credit demand to fund house purchases.
 The combination of rising house prices and increasing wage inequality raises household leverage and mortgage default risk.
 A strongly redistributive shift towards intangibles can account for the evolution of major economic and financial variables since 1980, including income polarization and a reallocation of credit from productive to asset financing.
 While demographics, trade and capital flows may have a strong impact on savings glut and factor productivity, they cannot explain the weak demand for external finance by firms.